A Visitor’s Guide to the 6 Best Beaches in Cape Town

 Cape Town is a city dominated by Table Mountain and the Twelve Apostles and some of the best beaches in Cape Town are also some of the best beaches in the world.
 Whether you’re a beach lover or not, there is a beach for you in our guide to Cape Town’s best beaches.
 There are buzzing and social city beaches, secluded white sandy coves, beaches teeming with wildlife and wild and windswept beaches for long walks.

-Of course, Cape Town has so much more to offer its visitors than just its fabulous beaches.
+Although the beaches are a big reason to visit South Africa, Cape Town has so much more to offer its visitors than just its fabulous beaches.
 It’s a perfect place to base yourself and enjoy trips to the wine regions to visit some world-class South African wine farms or to enjoy a family picnic on a wine farm which is one of our absolute favourite things to do in South Africa.
 Venturing a little further afield you can find yourself on safari viewing some spectacular African wildlife.
 Did you know that South Africa is the perfect country to enjoy a family-friendly safari and it has some of the best options for a budget-friendly safari in Africa.

 Getting back to the beaches though (and you will want to get to the beaches), we’ve picked the best beaches in Cape Town to visit during your stay.
 Just a quick note though, if you want to make the most of these stunning Cape Town beaches, we would say that the best time to visit Cape Town is from November to March, during their summer months.
 March would be the ideal time because there are fewer tourists and the winds die down a bit.
 One final note – that although the water looks inviting, it can be incredibly cold!